Fujifilm X-A5 vs Panasonic FZ330

 |Panasonic LX5« »||Y||mono||mono||-||-||mini||2.0||-||-||-||Panasonic LX5|

-Both the X-A5 and the FZ330 are recent models that are part of the current product line-up.
-The FZ330 replaced the earlier Panasonic FZ200, while the X-A5 followed on from the Fujifilm X-A3.
+The FZ330 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-A5 and the Panasonic FZ330?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.